-Foreign bank holding corporations and foreign corporations that are 65% or more owned by a bank holding company (as defined under Who must file, item D) must pay a license fee for the privilege of exercising its corporate franchise or carrying on its business in New York State, regardless of whether or not the corporation is authorized.
-Payment of the corporation franchise tax does not satisfy the license fee obligation, which is payable with Form CT-240.
+Foreign bank holding corporations and foreign corporations that are 65% or more owned by a bank holding company (as defined under Who must file, item D) must pay a license fee for the privilege of exercising their corporate franchise or carrying on business in New York State, whether or not the corporation is authorized.
+Payment of the corporation franchise tax does not satisfy the license fee obligation, which is payable with Form CT-240, Foreign Corporation License Fee Return.

-Such a corporation, if it is authorized to do business in New York, must also pay an annual maintenance fee of \$300 until such time as the authority is surrendered to the Department of State, regardless of whether or not it does business in the state.
-The fee may be reduced by 25% if the period for which the fee is imposed consists of more than six months but not more than nine months, and by 50% if the period for which the fee is imposed consists of not more than six months.
+Such a corporation, if authorized to do business in New York, must also pay an annual maintenance fee of \$300 until it surrenders its authority to do business to the Department of State, whether or not it does business in the state.
+The fee may be reduced by 25% if the period for which the fee is imposed is more than six months but not more than nine months, and by 50% if the period for which the fee is imposed is not more than six months.
 Payment of the corporation franchise tax of at least \$300 satisfies the maintenance fee requirement.
-If the corporation has a tax plus MTA surcharge due of less than

-\$300, the corporation must adjust its payment accordingly to satisfy the maintenance fee requirement.
+If the corporation has tax plus MTA surcharge due of less than \$300, the corporation must adjust its payment accordingly to satisfy the maintenance fee requirement.
 The license fee is not considered corporation tax and cannot be considered as a payment toward the maintenance fee.
 If the corporation is disclaiming tax liability, it must pay the \$300 maintenance fee by filing Form CT-245, Maintenance Fee and Activities Return For a Foreign Corporation Disclaiming Tax Liability.